Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: An Explainable Pipeline for Text Simplification

 It is also important to note that the dependency between the components, especially complexity prediction and explanation, does not restrict them to be done in isolation.
-Instead, these sub-tasks can be done either separately, or with an end-to-end or back-propagating approach as long as the outputs of $f, h, g$ are all obtained through the process (so that transparency and explanability are preserved).
-In Section \ref{empirical_analysis}, we include both models for each sub-task and end-to-end models for explanatory complexity predication in one shot.
+These sub-tasks can be done either separately, or jointly with an end-to-end approach as long as the outputs of $f, h, g$ are all obtained (so that transparency and explainability are preserved).
+In Section \ref{empirical_analysis}, we include both separate models and end-to-end models for explanatory complexity predication in one shot.